mbarcia/CSV-Payments-PoC/docs/versions/v0.9.0/guide/getting-started.md

 # Getting Started

-This guide will help you set up and start using the Pipeline Framework in your project.
+This guide will help you set up and start using The Pipeline Framework in your project.

 ## Prerequisites